omeerkorkmazz/MoqAssist/README.md

 ## Contribution
-Feel free to contact me for any questions, contributions, or ideas.
+Feel free to contact me for any questions, discussions, or ideas.
+[Send Email](mailto:omer.korkmaz.95@windowslive.com?subject=[GitHub]%20MoqAssist)

 **How to contribute**
 * Fork the repository